168 Beacon is located on the north side of Beacon, between Berkeley and Clarendon, with 166 Beacon to the east and 170 Beacon to the west.

 During the 1882-1883 and 1883-1884 winter seasons, the Cushings were living elsewhere and 166 Beacon was the home of investment banker George Cabot Lee and his wife, Caroline Watts (Haskell) Lee.
 They also maintained a home in Chestnut Hill.
 By the 1884-1885 season, the Lees had moved to 196 Beacon and the Cushings were again living at 168 Beacon.

-They continued to live there in 1891, but were again living elsewhere during the next two winter seasons.
+They continued to live there in 1891, but were traveling in Europe during the next two winter seasons.

-During the 1891-1892 winter season,168 Beacon was the home of lawyer Francis Inman Amory and his wife, Grace Josephine (Minot) Amory.
+During the earlier part of the 1891-1892 winter season,168 Beacon was the home of lawyer Francis Inman Amory and his wife, Grace Josephine (Minot) Amory.
 They previously had lived at 82 Marlborough.
-By the 1892-1893 season, they had moved to 413 Commonwealth.
+They had moved from 168 Beacon by January of 1892, summered in Wareham, and in October of 1892 took possession of the new home they had built at 413 Commonwealth.

-During the 1892-1893 winter season, 168 Beacon was the home of Walter Channing Cabot and his wife, Elizabeth Rogers (Mason) Cabot.
+By late January of 1892, 168 Beacon was the home of Walter Channing Cabot and his wife, Elizabeth Rogers (Mason) Cabot.
 Their usual residence was in Brookline.
-A civil engineer by training, he owned and managed cattle ranches.
+A civil engineer by training, he owned and managed cattle ranches and was a real estate investor.
+The Cabots continued to live at 168 Beacon during the earlier part of the 1892-1893 season (they are listed there in the 1893 Blue Book), but were living in Brookline by late January of 1893.

 Robert and Olivia Cushing resumed living at 168 Beacon by the 1893-1894 winter season.
-The Cushings four children — Grafton Dulany Cushing, Mary Louisa Cushing, Howard Gardiner Cushing, and Olivia Donaldson Cushing — lived with them.
+Their four children — Grafton Dulany Cushing, Mary Louisa Cushing, Howard Gardiner Cushing, and Olivia Donaldson Cushing — lived with them.

 Mary Louisa Cushing married in December of 1899 to Edward Holton James and they moved to Seattle, where he became a lawyer.
-Olivia Cushing married in January of 1902 to Andreas Anderson, an artist.
-He died in February of 1902 and she moved soon thereafter to Rome, where she became a playwright.
-Howard Cushing, a portrait artist, married in November of 1903 to Ethel Cochrane.
-After their marriage, they lived in Brookline and Newport, and later in New York City.
+Olivia Cushing married in January of 1902 to Andreas Andersen, an artist.
+He was ill with tuberculosis at the time of their marriage and died in February of 1902.
+She lived at 81 Gainsborough and then moved to Rome, where she became a playwright.
+Howard Cushing, a portrait artist, married in November of 1903 to Ethel Cochrane of 257 Commonwealth.
+After their marriage, they lived with his parents at 168 Beacon (their first child, Olivia, was born their in October of 1904), then in Brookline and Newport, and later in New York City.

 The Cushings’ unmarried son, Grafton Dulany Cushing, continued to live with them.
 He was a lawyer and in 1915 would become Lieutenant Governor of Massachusetts.